google/comprehensive-rust/src/ownership/move-semantics.md

 * Mention that this is the opposite of the defaults in C++, which copies by value unless you use `std::move` (and the move constructor is defined!).

 * It is only the ownership that moves.
-Whether the resulting machine code copies any data around is a matter of optimization, and such copies are aggressively optimized away.
+Whether any machine code is generated to manipulate the data itself is a matter of optimization, and such copies are aggressively optimized away.

 * Simple values (such as integers) can be marked `Copy` (see later slides).